sh13y/Linux-VNC-Desktop-Docker/README.md

 7. You're done!
 Access your Linux VNC desktop by navigating to the provided URL in your web browser.

-## Note

-- Ensure that your GCP instance has the required resources (16GB RAM, 4vCPU) for optimal performance.

 Feel free to customize and explore the Docker image for additional configurations.

 Happy coding!